fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Added: Compatibility with theme Sober (by Uixthemes).
+* Added: Compatibility with plugin: CartFlows (by CartFlows Inc).
+* Improved: Exclude development files from installable zip packages for this plugin.
 * Fixed: Clear the state field when the country changes, so a state code from the previous country is not reused by mistake.
 * Fixed: Keep the selected country and state after a page refresh when address fields are re-initialized.
 * Fixed: Error when updating checkout before international phone utils finish loading, when that PRO feature is enabled.